hsuyumin/hsuyumin.github.io/_pages/publications.md

       Autocrats often produce and disseminate propaganda to boast about their redistributive efforts.
 Why is such propaganda so prevalent in autocracies?
 We propose a novel explanation to account for this phenomenon: redistributionist propaganda helps autocrats create and consolidate a façade of democracy.
 Our argument is premised on nuanced understandings of democracy among the masses: many citizens do not hold a strict, procedural view of democracy; instead, they often understand democracy through the lens of social equity.
 Taking advantage of such nuanced understandings of democracy, autocrats can then deploy redistributionist propaganda to manipulate public opinion on how "equity-promoting" - and therefore how "democracy-promoting" - the regime is.
 To evaluate our argument, we first demonstrate with extensive cross-national survey data that perceived social equity strongly predicts perceived democratic legitimacy among the mass public.
 We then probe the causal impact of redistributionist propaganda by using an original survey experiment that exploits real-world propaganda material in China, where redistributionist propaganda is widespread under President Xi.
 This registered report outlines our argument and preregisters our hypotheses, estimation strategies, and inferential rules for the survey experiment.
 We also discuss the contributions and implications of our study.
     </details>

-* Information, Equal Treatment, and Support for Regressive Taxation: Experimental Evidence from the United States (R&R)
+* **Hsu Yumin Wang**.
+"Information, Equal Treatment, and Support for Regressive Taxation: Experimental Evidence from the United States."
+(R&R)

     <details>
       <summary>Show Abstract</summary>